vijaysr4/bRICs_ML_Challenge/README.md

 - **`analysis`**: Jupyter notebooks for exploratory data analysis (EDA) and visualization.
 - **`preprocessing`**: Scripts used for cleaning and preparing the dataset for modeling.
 - **`experimental`**: Code for various models and algorithms explored during the challenge.
-- **`submission.py`**: The final script used to generate submission files for Kaggle, designed to run independently.
+- **`submission.py`**: The final script used to generate submission file for Kaggle, designed to run independently.

 ### Files and Directories: